 How big do tigers grow?

-- How much do they weigh? - How fast can they run?
+How much do they weigh?

+How fast can they run?
-FACT FILE

-- About halfthe number of tiger cubs born don't live beyond two years of age. - Tiger cubs leave their mothers when they are around 2 years of age. - A group of tigers is known as an "ambush" or "streak". - Tigers are good swimmers and can swim as far as 6 kilometres. - White tigers are very rare.
-The gene that makes them white is only present in about 1 in every 10 000 tigers. - Tigers usually hunt alone, at night time. - Less than 10% of hunts end successfully for tigers. - Tigers can easily jump 9 metres in length. - There are more tigers held privately as pets than there are in the wild.

 How much land does a male tiger need to survive?
 At what age do tiger cubs leave their mothers?
 Now read the passage carefully and answer these questions.
 Write down two reasons why tigers are hunted.
 What is the author's main purpose in writing this article?
-Tick your answer.

-- to give readers interesting information about tigers - to persuade readers to help the world's tiger population -) to explain to readers why the world's tiger population is endangered

-Why have tigers lost so much of their habitat?
+Tick your answer. to give readers interesting information about tigers to persuade readers to help the world's tiger population to explain to readers why the world's tiger population is endangered to explain to reduces why the world's tiger population is endangered Why have tigers lost so much of their habitat?
 Why do you think tigers are hunted?
 Why is it so difficult to preserve the wild tiger population?
+Wily is it so difficult to preserve the wild tiger population.
 Which of the following statements is an opinion?

-- Tigers can grow up to eleven feet long. - Saving the wild tiger population is important. - Humans have endangered the world's wild tiger population.

-Which of the following best defines the term "re-wild" as used in the last paragraph of the article?

-- to preserve animals by keeping them in zoos - to bring animals born in zoos back to nature

-Explain the meaning of the idiom "fetch a pretty penny".
+Tigers can grow up to eleven feet long.Saving the wild tiger population is important.
+Humans have endangered the world's wild tiger population.
+Which of the following best defines the term "re-wild" as used in the last paragraph of the article? to preserve animals by keeping them in zoos to bring animals born in zoos back to nature Explain the meaning of the idiom "fetch a pretty penny".
 Which of the following is most clearly based on information in the article?

-- Efforts to save tigers have had some success, but there are many obstacles. - Efforts to save tigers have failed in the past, but there is reason to continue trying. - Efforts to save tigers have been so successful that they are no longer endangered.
+Efforts to save tigers have had some success, but there are many obstacles.Efforts to save tigers have failed in the past, but there is reason to continue trying.
+Efforts to save tigers have been so successful that they are no longer endangered. , , ,

-106) More about factual writing
+More about factual writing

-et's write A lot of the information in the article about tigers is factual.
+A lot of the information in the article about tigers is factual.